 She certainly had no motive for such conduct herself.
 I'd met her briefly a few years before.
-In 1966 she'd been appointed chief of research at the Buffalo VA Medical Center and had visited Syracuse to see how to "shut this guy up," he said, but he wanted me to know that he and the Navy had had no part in it.
+In 1966 she'd been appointed chief of research at the Buffalo VA Medical Center and had visited Syracuse to see how I'd organized the program there.
+Our conversation was pleasant but quite innocuous.
+The incentive came from elsewhere.
+In 1982 a former chief of naval research, with whom I'd made friends because of our common interest in spinal cord regeneration, told me the Navy had protested the closing of the lab.
+He said it had been a deliberate action coming from some level higher than the VA, NIH, or NAS.
+Somewhere the decision was made to "shut this guy up," he said, but he wanted me to know that he and the Navy had had no part in it.
 At one point during the struggle, Andy Marino got a call from a minor official in the VA.
 He said, "Listen, we're under an awful lot of pressure here to shut you fellows off.
 Can't you just back off a little bit, stop saying all these things, just sort of downgrade that public hearing you're involved with?"
-This was the rea- sonable approach-"We're only trying to help you"-so Andy spent some time sympathizing with this guy's position.
+This was the reasonable approach-"We're only trying to help you"-so Andy spent some time sympathizing with this guy's position.
 Then when he finally asked him, "Where are you getting the pressure from?"
 Andy got an answer: "Mostly from DOD."